In 15 Minutes, create a

 John Smith was born

-Here are some more facts from 1986 that you could use to customize your poster
+Here are some more great events from 1991 that you could use to customize your poster:

 Printing Your Poster